ObserveObserver/sezScripts/fighterGuild/README.md

 Features:

-Does tokens great, banks for food.
+Does tokens great, banks for food. can atm be paired with autofighter to just kill cyclopses.

 Todo: